Valid post-selection inference in Robust Q-learning: Proofs of Theorems

 The second follows from the first, along with the property $\Eop(\epsilon_{1 \model_2^* i}^{cond} ~|~ \designElements{1}) = 0.$

 Finally, we check Lindeberg's condition for this first-stage influence function.
 If the following two conditions hold, then \eqref{eq:uposi-mult-boot-cond-1} follows from the Lindeberg-Feller CLT:

-Since all of the terms involved in $\mathrm{Inf}_{1 G \model_2^* i}$ have finite variance, it is straightforward to verify that \eqref{eq:app-lindeberg-1,eq:app-lindeberg-2} hold with arbitrary probability over the conditioning set.
+Since all of the terms involved in $\mathrm{Inf}_{1 G \model_2^* i}$ have finite variance, it is straightforward to verify that \eqref{eq:app-lindeberg-1,eq:app-lindeberg-2} hold with probability converging to one over the conditioning set.
 The first condition follows from Chebyshev's inequality, while the second follows from the LLN.

 The result for the second-stage result \eqref{eq:uposi-mult-boot-cond-2} follows very similarly, establishing the influence function $\mathrm{Inf}_{2 \model_2^* i}^{cond}$ reported above.
 Instead, we would modify the arguments of \Cref{app:lemmas-stg-2-inf} and use the Lindeberg-Feller CLT.